 When it comes to beauty, I may be biased, but I think British women do it best.
 Why?
 Because we are fearless, whether that means being brave enough to try something different, making a classic look our own or being confident enough to take the less-is-more approach.
 We also have some brilliant beauty icons to look to for inspiration (well, we never copy), from Kate Moss's rocker hair to Adele's signature liner to Grace Jones's complete fearlessness when it comes to using beauty to make a statement.
 Essentially, Brit women have it right because they're confident enough to wear a look their way and own it.

-Keep scrolling for the six lessons we've learnt from these very British icons.
+Here are six lessons we've learned from these very British icons.

 Rule #1: Don't Try Too Hard

 Kate Moss is the queen of the less-is-more approach.
 From her affinity for an easy smoky eye (that you know she only used a kohl pencil to create) to her deliberately messy rocker hair that says I'm having too much fun to locate my hairbrush, Kate Moss is living proof that you should stay true to yourself.